Polish State Railways: 1990 to today

 Since Poland's return to democracy in the early 1990s, the Polish State Railways have faced ever-increasing competition from private automotive transport and the country's rapidly expanding network of motorways and express roads.
 However, ever-decreasing journey times, better schedules which allow for well-coordinated connections, the rise of private operators and large-scale investment in infrastructure, in many cases aided by European Union funding, as well as new rolling stock is slowly enticing people back onto the railways.

 On 14 December 2014 PKP Intercity Pendolino trains began operating on the CMK line (224 km line from Kraków and Katowice to Warsaw) with trains reaching 200 km/h (124 mph) as a regularly scheduled operation.
 There is a plan by PKP Polskie Linie Kolejowe (infrastructure manager) to increase speed to 250 km/h on whole line soon.
 In the day of 13 December 2020 the speed limit was raised to 200 km/h also on the line from Warsaw to seaport Gdynia by New Pendolino train.

-Sabotage

-August 2023, a series of suspected sabotage events occurred.
-The "radio stop" command system has a vulnerability - when a certain three tonal signal is transmitted through the railway radio network, trains stop automatically.
-On August 25 at 9:23 pm on two sections of line near Szczecin a stop signal was broadcast by an unknown person.
-It affected more than 20 trains and freight traffic was stopped as a precaution.
-Services were restored within hours.
-The next day at 6pm near Gdynia a second incident took place - a freight train was also affected later that evening.
-On the 27th trains near Białystok were affected by fake stop signals.
-Five passenger trains and one freight train were stopped.
-Two men were arrested in connection with the disruption near Białystok.
-One suspect is a police officer.
-Prosecutors opened an investigation.
-On the 28th, Police in Białystok announced they had begun a dismissal procedure against the officer arrested on Sunday.
-Sixteen people have been arrested as suspects in spying for Russia.

-The disruptions are being investigated both by police and intelligence organisations, including the Internal Security Agency.

-Some of the disruptive signals included the Russian anthem and part of a speech by Vladimir Putin.